SaaS Tracking 101: How to Track Customer Engagement In-App11 min read

 Google Analytics not only tracks what links a user clicks but also helps you attribute traffic from different marketing channels by assigning credits for conversions across the customer journey.

-Thus you will know what traffic source impacts the most on attracting new customers,and what channel/campaign prompts them to buy the product.
+Thus, you will know what traffic source impacts the most on attracting new customers, and what channel/campaign prompts them to buy the product.

-We just have to draw conclusions based on collected insights and make data-driven product updates.
+With UX analytics and click tracking, you can pinpoint obstacles in real-time, uncover usability issues, and refine your product experience.
+You just have to draw conclusions based on collected insights and make data-driven product updates.

 Ready to work on user satisfaction and seamless user experience?
-Get a Userpilot Demo and start collecting actionable insights from existing customers right away.
+Get a Userpilot demo and start collecting actionable insights from existing customers right away.